Bada Valley: Local folklore

-The exact purpose of the megaliths is still unknown.
-The local community believes that the stones were used for ancestor worship.
-Additionally, the residents have stories about the origins of these megaliths.
-One story mentions a megalith named Tokala'ea, who was a rapist and was cursed to become a stone.

-Another story tells of a megalith named Tadulako.
-The community says Tadulako was once known as the village guardian, but after stealing rice, he was cursed to become a stone.
-Other stories associate the megaliths with human sacrifices.
-Some people also believe that the stones were intended to ward off evil spirits, while others claim that the objects have supernatural powers and can disappear or move.

 Palindo, Torompana, Tarae Roe, and Loga are some of the names given by locals to the ancient statues in the Bada Valley.
 Each statue has a unique story, one of which is Palindo.
 The local community once believed that Palindo stood upright.

 In Lore Lindu National Park, the traditional customs of the Lore tribe are still strong.
 Besides the stone statues and green rice fields, visitors will also find traditional Lore houses lined up.
 These wooden houses with ijuk (sugar palm fiber) roofs and bamboo walls are often used as lodging for visitors.

 Elders in Sepe Village believe that the Palindo statue, which means "the entertainer" in the local language, represents their ancestors, the Tosaloge tribe.
 According to legend, the King of Luwuk ordered 1800 statues from Sepe to Palopo to mark his reign over Bada.
 These statues were supposed to face south, but the mission failed because the Bada people placed them facing west.
 When the king requested to change their position, the statues fell on the king's troops, killing around 200 people.
 The Bada people in the past offered sacrifices to these statues before undertaking major tasks, such as opening new farmland.